bassauer-storms-media/wf-request-mapper/README.md

 This requets-mapper does the heavy lifting of mapping request to files on the local filesystem of the server while serving you a configurable abstraction layer.

+Basically this lib renders the need of a php-router for manual route-bindings obsolete.

+I primarily wrote this for using it withing within a framework I wrote for more or less static websites (not apps).
+But actually this lib may be used beyond this aim.

 ## Installation

 composer require serjoscha87/php-request-mapper